-7. This SSA is effective for audits of financial statements for periods ending on or after 15 December 2016.
+7. This SSA is effective for audits of financial statements for periods beginning on or after 15 December 2023.

 Objective

 8. The objective of the auditor is to apply the concept of materiality appropriately in planning and performing the audit.